Roger Chickering

 Visiting Research Fellow, Militärgeschichtliches Forschungsamt, Freiburg i.
 Br., 1991-92

-Member, School of Historical Studies, Institute for Advanced Study, Princeton, New Jersey, Spring Semester 1991
+Member, School of Historical Studies, Institute for Advanced Study, Princeton, New Jersey, 1991

 Visiting Research Fellow, Institut für neuere Geschichte, Ludwigs- Maximilians-Universität, Munich, 1984-85